jedavis82/scene_labeling_phd/README.md

 # References
 <a id="1">[1]</a>
+Redmon, J. and Farhadi, A., "YOLOv3: An Incremental Improvement," arXiv, 2018.

+<a id="2">[2]</a>
 Matsakis, P. and Wendling, L., “New Way to Represent the Relative Position between Areal Objects,” IEEE Transactions on Pattern Analysis and Machine Intelligence, Vol. 21, No. 7, 1999, pp. 634-643.

-<a id="2">[2]</a>
+<a id="3">[3]</a>
 Matsakis, P., Keller, J., Wendling, L., Marjamaa, J. and Sjahputera, O., "Linguistic Description of Relative Positions of Objects in Images", IEEE Transactions on Systems, Man, and Cybernetics, Vol. 31, No. 4, 2001, pp. 573-588.

-<a id="3">[3]</a>
+<a id="4">[4]</a>
 Matsakis, P., Keller, J., Sjahputera, O., and Marjamaa, J. “The Use of Force Histograms for Affine-Invariant Relative Position Description”, IEEE Transactions on Pattern Analysis and Machine Intelligence, Vol. 26, No. 1, 2004, pp.1-18.

-<a id="4">[4]</a>
+<a id="5">[5]</a>
 Rezatofighi, H., Tsoi, N., Gwak, J., Sadeghian, A., Reid, I., and Savarese, S, "Generalized Intersection Over Union: A Metric and A Loss for Bounding Box Regression", IEEE Conference on Computer Vision and Pattern Recognition (CVPR), June 2019.